theorangepotato/programming-languages-2019/lecture-1.2.md

 # Short Introduction to Parsing

 This is a topic that we will study in much more detail next semester in Compiler Construction.
-Here we just need to know a few simple rules in order to translate linear syntax, such as `1+2*3` into a tree.
+Here we just need to know a few simple rules in order to translate linear syntax (aka concrete syntax) into tree form (aka abstract syntax).

 Why is it important to translate strings into trees?
 In a string such as `1+2+3+4+5*6` we first need to calculate `5*6`.
 This shows that the substring we need to compute first